 The saga continues.
 Friends and family who know me well are putting a bet on when I will redo my website again.
 In the meantime, I am very pleased with the current website.
 My value proposition is clearer.
 The user experience is better.
 Most importantly, I have a better understanding of who I am and what I can do.

 I am sure that you will hear more about my website plight in the future.
-For now, check out my website: www.pamdidner.com.
+For now, browse my website while you are here.